cgcgcg/Trilinos/packages/muelu/doc/Tutorial/pages/ml_parameterlist_interpreter.rst

 .. note::
   You will see a warning by the **MLParameterListInterpreter**, that the parameter list could not be validated.
-  The reason is the follwing:
+  The reason is the following:
   Since this tutorial example runs with the Tpetra backend, ML, which is purely Epetra-based, cannot validate the parameter list.